 - How many people work on the team?

-Beyond the team you’re working with, the company culture has the biggest part to play in how much you enjoy the job.
+Beyond the team you're working with, the company culture has the most prominent part to play in how much you enjoy the job.
 Each question shows what the company values and how they treat their staff.

 - Can you tell me a bit more about the work culture?

 - How are these values reflected in company processes and policy?

 - How would you describe the company's values and culture?

 - What kind of people, who are otherwise successful, don't work out here?